-Getting out of the comfort zone and learning a skill goes a long way in team building
+Getting out of the comfort zone goes a long way in team building

 A disturbing trend is taking the working world by havoc.
 Employees are increasingly displaying their love for the routine.
 Anything which breaks their routine and gets them out of their cocoon of comfort is not welcomed.
 However, I should point this out clearly: there is no growth prospect in the safety net of the comfort zone.
 Facing your fears and doing things which scare you is the only way a person can develop oneself in the long run.

 Nowadays, the life of working professionals is so hectic that they often end up getting their priorities messed up.
 Breaking the monotony of the routine and doing something unique and different gives them a much needed stress relief.